yuri-gilferreira/myblog/tackle-ds/README.md

 </p>

  - **Regression** - usually, people use the [R-squared metric](https://en.wikipedia.org/wiki/Coefficient_of_determination).
 It tells how much your model can predict the response variable using your variables.
-Again, [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html) is useful here
+Again, [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html) is useful here.